 It’s a wise decision to invest in new floors and start fresh for your kitchen and your home.
 You’ll have the opportunity to update the floors to a wider plank.
 5” wide and 7 ½” wide planks have been the major trend in flooring for a few years now.
 If you’d like to stick with the traditional 2 ¼” wide consider darker floors, which contrast nicely against white kitchen cabinets.

-9. Not having a budget or not sharing it with your designer.
+9. Washington, DC Kitchen Remodel: Not having a budget or not sharing it with your designer.

-If you’re just starting out we recommend reviewing the Cost vs. Value Report for Washington, DC.
+If you’re just starting out we recommend reviewing the Cost vs. Value Report for Washington, DC kitchen remodel.
 The report provides you with averages for mid range and upscale kitchen remodels.
-That will give you at least a starting point for what to invest in your kitchen.
-Keep in mind every kitchen is a custom project and varies greatly from one to the next.
+And it will give you at least a starting point for what to invest in your kitchen.
+To clarify, every Washington, DC kitchen remodel is a custom project and varies greatly from one to the next.

-Having a realistic budget and sticking to it will help you to get the most return on your investment.
-Coupled with your personal preferences, your designer will know where to go for an upgrade and where to save.
+Having a realistic budget and sticking to it will help you to get the most out of your Washington, DC kitchen remodel.
+As a result, your designer will know where to go for an upgrade and where to save.

-We recommend two to three weeks for small to midsize pull and replace kitchen remodels.
+To sum up, we recommend you plan for two to three weeks of kitchen design of for small to midsize pull and replace kitchen remodels.
 For large or luxury high-end kitchen remodels plan for 45 to 60 days for your design.

 We’ve covered ten topics in this article that are typically discussed and addressed in our design phase.
 Now that you know what to look for, you’re much better equipped for an easier, smoother kitchen design and remodel.
-Your Washington, DC kitchen will thank you.
+In conclusion, you are now prepared for your Washington, DC kitchen remodel.

 If you have any questions about your kitchen or bath remodel, please contact us or schedule a time to visit us at our showroom at 1215 King St Alexandria, VA 22314.
-We’d love to help make your dream a reality.
+Above all, we’d love to help make your Washington, DC kitchen remodel a reality.